 More businesses are now optimizing for mobiles.
 And 2015 is the year when mobile strategies are moving from having a responsive mobile app and site to focusing on mobile-optimized content, which comes combined with social media marketing.

 Not long ago Google came out and reported that mobile-friendly websites will be relevant for their Google search results.
-To add life on this emphasis, Google went ahead and launched Mobile Usability—a new feature in the Webmaster Tools that’s now considered a crucial search-ranking factor.
+To add life to this emphasis, Google went ahead and launched Mobile Usability—a new feature in the Webmaster Tools that’s now considered a crucial search-ranking factor.

 Image centric content is turning out to be the central part of most online marketing plans.
 If you can afford to use attractive, well-placed images on your social media and blog posts, chances are your viewers will proliferate in droves.
 It goes without mentioning the Infographics and inbound links that can help you drive traffic.